fluxninja/aperture/docs/content/reference/configuration/agent.md

 <!-- vale on -->

 PerAgentGroup marks the pipeline to be instantiated only once per agent group.
-This is helpful for receivers that scrape eg. some cluster-wide metrics.
-When not set, pipeline will be instatiated on every Agent.
+This is helpful for receivers that scrape for example, some cluster-wide metrics.
+When not set, pipeline will be instantiated on every Agent.

 </dd>
 <dt>pipeline</dt>